Uncensored (1995)

 The 1995 Uncensored was the inaugural Uncensored professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on March 19, 1995 from the Tupelo Coliseum in Tupelo, Mississippi.
-As of 2014 the event is available on the WWE Network.
+As of 2025 the event is no longer available on the WWE Network and can be found on the official WCW YouTube channel.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

+The concept of Uncensored was that it was an event that, in storylines, the (fictional) WCW Board of Directors had washed their hands of (in reality, it was a normally-booked WCW show, albeit one with a tendency to feature more gimmick matches than usual).
+Thus, each match on the card was ostensibly unsanctioned, meaning they were not subject to the normal rules of WCW-sanctioned wrestling matches; as a result, despite all five of the company's champions competing at the event, no titles were on the line.